DavidGilson24/CubeSat-Subsystem/README.md

   - **Earth Context:**
     - Suggests a location close to sea level.
 This is plausible if you’re physically near coastal regions or at low elevation.
   - **High Altitude / Near-Space:**
-    - If actually in near-space, this value should read thousands of meters or more.
-A low altitude reading indicates either you’re still on the ground or the sensor calibration is set for local sea-level reference.
+    - If actually in near-space, this value should read thousands of meters or more
   - **Orbit:**
     - In Low-Earth Orbit, you’re 200+ km above Earth’s surface.
-Because the sensor uses atmospheric pressure to estimate altitude, it wouldn’t reflect real orbital altitude unless it’s measuring internal craft pressure and you artificially offset calculations.
+Because the sensor uses atmospheric pressure to estimate altitude, it wouldn’t reflect real orbital altitude.

 - **Humidity: 76.21 %**
   - **Earth Context:**
     - Relatively high humidity, indicating a humid environment (possibly coastal or a damp indoor setting).
 High humidity can risk condensation or corrosion on sensitive electronics if not properly sealed.
   - **High Altitude / Near-Space:**
     - Humidity generally decreases sharply as altitude increases.
-A 76% reading would typically mean near-ground-level conditions.
   - **Orbit:**
     - External humidity is virtually zero in a vacuum.
 If a CubeSat measured 76% internally, that would be a sign of poor humidity control or possible leakage of moisture into the sealed environment.